 Also, try and keep the kids up late to check out Jewel’s amazing light and sound show, which runs daily at 8pm and 9pm on Monday through to Thursday, and an additional show at 10pm on weekends and public holidays/eves of public holidays.

-9. Changi Experience Studio
+11. Changi Experience Studio

 Get the kids to check out the Changi Experience Studio on level 4 and see what it’s like to run their very own airport by having a go at over 20 interactive stations.
 Psst, there are also dedicated holiday programmes for the kids, like ‘A Night at the Airport’ camp!

-10. Changi Airport Connector and Jurassic Mile
+12. Walk or bike through Changi Airport Connector and Jurassic Mile

 It’s not just indoors that’s fun at the airport; make sure you head outside for a roarsome good time along the Jurassic Mile, which connects to Terminal 2 from the ECP.
 You can cycle over and take a rest at Hub and Spoke cafe.
 There’s even bike rental there too!

-PRE-FLIGHT FUN (for the lucky ducks jetting off on a plane!)
+Pre-flight fun in the Changi Airport departure halls (for the lucky ducks jetting off on a plane!)

 Killing time before a flight?
-You can drop your bags off at the Left Baggage service located at Level 1 of Jewel before hopping to all the fun Changi.
+You can drop your bags off at the Left Baggage service located at Level 1 of Jewel before hopping to all the fun at Changi.
 But once you’re in the departure hall, you’ll find there are loads more to do!

-11. Go for a dip
+13. Go for a dip in the airport swimming pool

 If you have time to spare before you jet off to somewhere fabulous, then why not start your holiday cooled off and chilled out with a dip in the pool at the Aerotel Airport Transit Hotel?
 This Balinese-themed swimming pool, jacuzzi and poolside area are perfect for getting the holiday started, and the kids worn out nicely before the flight.

-Terminal 1, open 12noon to 9pm daily, $20 per person; www.myaerotel.com
+Terminal 1, open 12 noon to 10pm daily, $25++ per person; www.myaerotel.com

-13. Discover playgrounds galore! (currently closed)
+14. Discover playgrounds galore!

 Playgrounds are a tried, tested and approved way for kids to burn off some energy before boarding a plane.
 Kids aged one to 12 can have a heap of fun in the indoor, air-conditioned playgrounds in departure lounges in all three terminals.
 There are plenty of seats around the areas and decent coffee, too, so sit back, have a cuppa and watch the kids wear themselves out before taking to the skies.